chrisblask1/civic-ai-canon/Explainers/02_Companion_Ethics/From_Informational_Autocracy_to_Informational_Civics.md

 **Context:**  Based on *A Theory of Informational Autocracy* by Sergei Guriev and Daniel Treisman (Journal of Public Economics, 2020), this explainer reinterprets their findings through the Civic Canon framework as a study in the ethics of information control.

+## Connecting Note – Velocity, Meaning, and Power

+The two explainers form a single curvature of insight.
+On Velocity-Space and Meaning-Space describes the physics of cognition: how speed and sense bend toward each other to create integrity.
+From Informational Autocracy to Informational Civics shows what happens when that curvature collapses—when velocity is captured and meaning is centralized.
+Read together, they mark the moral dimension of information architecture: intelligence as a fabric that must stay both fast and free.

 ---

 ### 1. The Shadow of the Mesh